Cecilieditlevsen/endelave/README.md

 `modules`: The modules directory serves as a dedicated location for organizing code related to different modules or features within the project.
 It includes models that describe the structure and attributes of a ferry departure.

-## Technologies used

-The project utilizes the following technologies:

-`Vite`: Vite is a fast and lightweight build tool that optimizes the development experience for modern web applications.
-It enables quick bundling and reloading of modules, resulting in shorter build times and faster development cycles.

-`TypeScript`: TypeScript enhances code maintainability and reliability.

-`Twind`: Twind is employed as the css-in-js solution, allowing for encapsulated styling and avoiding conflicts with existing styles upon integration.

-`React Aria`: React Aria, a library for building accessible user interfaces in React, has been employed to ensure that the project adheres to web accessibility best practices.